phproberto/plg_sys_mootable/README.md

 Release history
 ---------------
-v.1.1.2 -> Solve `header` field conflicts with K2.
+v.1.5.0 -> Update extension with the latest version I used v.1.1.2 -> Solve `header` field conflicts with K2.
 Thanks Joe Campbell
 v.1.1.1 -> Use onBeforeCompileHead trigger for cleanup
 v.1.1.0 -> Improve flexibility of the asset control + easier management